BedMan95/redump2xisogui/README.md

 ---

 ## 📦 Notes
-Make sure `xdvdfs.exe` is in the same folder or manually selected when running the application.
 This tool is designed for **original Xbox (OG Xbox)** game images only — Xbox 360 not tested yet.

 ---